Join us for worship Sundays at 11 a.m. Come in person to 110 N. Adams Street, or watch live online.

 The Lord’s Supper

 The Lord’s Supper (also called “Holy Communion” or “The Eucharist”) is celebrated no less than two times a month.
 We also share the Lord’s Supper on special Sundays in the liturgical calendar.
 Those who are hungry for the Bread of Life, including children, are invited to take part.
-January 2022 update: Holy Communion during worship temporarily is suspended because of the recent local surge in COVID-19 cases.

 “Traditional” or “Contemporary?”